 Get in touch to know more about Qt Training.
 Let’s create excitement, fun and an extraordinary learning experience for your team.

 From ONE to FIVE to almost TWENTY and now back to ONE.
 My name is Prashanth Udupa.
 Here is a brief story of VCreate Logic, since the time I started it; until NOW.

 My first chance encounter with Qt was in the year 2000.
 I was in my 5th semester of my Engineering program and was advised by my junior hostel mate to use Qt for my UI project.
 I have been in love with Qt since.
 Since my first employment in Bengaluru and then at Kolkata, I have been using Qt at work.

 In the year 2005, I started VCreate Logic, to offer product development and consulting services by leveraging Qt.
 Along the way I developed love for OpenGL & VTK as well.

 VTK Designer, which is still used by many around the world, was our first open-source Qt/VTK based project.
-At its core was Generic Component Framework that provided a reusable component model for applications.
+At its core was Generic Component Framework (docs, source-code) that provided a reusable component model for applications.
 We developed GCF until 3.0 after which we could no longer maintain.

 In ten years, VCreate Logic had grown from just me to about 20 people including full-time, part-time and interns.
 We had an opportunity to do some wonderful work for companies like Cadence, Taray, PDF3D (UK), txtr (Germany), SolData (France), 3M (USA), Bibliotheca (USA), Mettler Toledo Turing Software, Bharath Electronics, WESEE, ISRO, Mindtree, Havelsan (Turkey) and Nokia to name a few.